-Policyholders can contact Wesleyan Head Office to speak to a dedicated pensions team for general information.
-There is also the option to seek further specialist advice from a Wesleyan Financial Consultant and access to a specialist panel for annity purchase.
+Policyholders of the workplace personal pensions can contact Wesleyan Head Office to speak to a dedicated pensions team for general information.
+There is also the option to seek further specialist advice from their Wesleyan Financial Consultant.

 Policy information and requests for changes are available online if a policyholder registers for the My Wesleyan facility.
 There is also a secure online web chat facility.